 My issue is it started clicking last night.

-Say, maybe it's a former military, like a Navy SEAL, when they have these creepy FBI and Southern Property Law Center type guys on, and so are they looking at framing the SEALs, or what is that?
+I've seen them four times since Tuesday say, maybe it's a former military, like a Navy SEAL, when they have these creepy FBI and Southern Barbie Law Center type guys on.

-So, Release the Kraken is, of course, a reference to the movie Clash of the Titans.
+So Release the Kraken is, of course, a reference to the movie Clash of the Titans.

 It's a common catchphrase that people use, and the way they use it is always in the context of sending in an offensive.